mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 {% include services/security-configure-transport-encryption.md
     techName="Apache Kafka" plaintext="true" %}

-*Note*: It is possible to update a running DC/OS Apache Kafka service to enable transport encryption after initial installation, but the service may be unavilable during the transition.
+*Note*: It is possible to update a running DC/OS Apache Kafka service to enable transport encryption after initial installation, but the service may be unavailable during the transition.
 Additionally, your Kafka clients will need to be reconfigured unless `service.security.transport_encryption.allow_plaintext` is set to true.

 #### Verify Transport Encryption Enabled